How Can I Improve My Writing?

 I have tried and can recommend www.CritiqueCircle.com and www.Scribophile.com, both of which have free options.
 Critters is also a reputable service, though I found it less conducive to building relationships with critiquers and other writers.
 I can’t personally recommend Wattpad or Amazon’s WriteOn, as they seem to me too focused on the superficial, and I fear they may be designed to feed the fantasy of the aspirant more than to instill the skills of the serious writer.

 Do not reply to critiquers to explain, justify, defend, or argue.
-Just say thanks move on.
+Just say thanks, move on and use or don’t use their feedback as you see fit.
 Learn to see the truth beneath the comment, even when the comment is wrong.

-Stop tying to impress.
+Stop trying to impress.
 Beginning writers invariably overwrite.
 They fluff up their prose with fresh ten-gallon words and flowery description.
 They invert standard sentence order incessantly.
-They use metaphors that leave readers head scratching, and they use metaphors entirely too much.
+They use metaphors that leave readers scratching their heads, and they use metaphors entirely too much.
 They try too hard to be philosophical, to pull at the heart, to be dark and obscure and literary.
 Knock it off.
 Relax.
 Tell a good story.
 Make it clear.
 The rest will come with practice.

 Look for the “Telling Detail.”
 Beginners, lacking confidence, often bury their story under the weight of unnecessary and often repetitive detail.
 Learn to recognize the one or two key details—in a setting, character, conversation, etc.—that implies everything else the reader needs to know.
 Better to give one bit of description that implies character and mood, say, than to spell out all three in long winded prose.